Gravebot/Gravebot/README.md

 - `!help info` - List of information commands
 - `!help games` - List of game commands
 - `!help other` - List of other commands
+- `!help all` - List all available commands in private chat
 - `!memelist` - List of meme names for the `!meme` command
 - `!setlanguage` - Set all help text to respond in a specified language